BJlaunchcode24/flexpath-final-project/README.md

 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQLDialect
 jwt.secret=YOUR_SECRET_KEY66

-Replace YOUR_DB_USER, YOUR_DB_PASSWORD, and YOUR_SECRET_KEY with your own values.
+- Replace YOUR_DB_USER, YOUR_DB_PASSWORD, and YOUR_SECRET_KEY with your own values.

-Start the backend server:
+- Start the backend server:
 cd backend
 ./mvnw spring-boot:run

 (On Windows, use mvnw spring-boot:run)

-The backend server will be available at: http://localhost:8080
+- The backend server will be available at: http://localhost:8080

 4. Frontend Setup

-Start the frontend:
+- Start the frontend:
 cd frontend
 npm install
 npm run dev

-Open http://localhost:5173 in your browser.
+- Open http://localhost:5173 in your browser.

 Default Users

-The SQL script creates these users:
+- The SQL script creates these users:

 Username	Password (bcrypt hash)	Role admin	          (see SQL file)	ADMIN user	           (see SQL file)	USER

 Note: Passwords are stored as bcrypt hashes.
 You may want to update them to known values for testing, or use your backend to register new users.

 Features

-User Registration & Login (with roles: USER, ADMIN) View Public Recipes
+- User Registration & Login (with roles: USER, ADMIN)
+- View Public Recipes
-Admin can Create, Search, Delete Recipes (public/private) Admin can manage all users
+- Admin can Create, Search, Delete Recipes (public/private)
+- Admin can manage all users
-SQL file includes all table creation, relationships, and seed data
+- SQL file includes all table creation, relationships, and seed data

 Testing

-Backend: Run ./mvnw test in backend
+- Backend: Run ./mvnw test in backend
-Frontend: Run npm test in frontend (if tests are implemented)
+- Frontend: Run npm test in frontend (if tests are implemented)

 Troubleshooting

-Ensure MySQL is running and credentials are correct.
+- Ensure MySQL is running and credentials are correct.
-If you get a database error, check that you ran the SQL script and are using the correct database name.
+- If you get a database error, check that you ran the SQL script and are using the correct database name.
-Check backend logs for errors if the API does not respond.
+- Check backend logs for errors if the API does not respond.

 SQL Code

-All SQL code to create the initial models, table relationships, and seed data is in create-database.sql.
+- ll SQL code to create the initial models, table relationships, and seed data is in create-database.sql.

 License

-MIT
+- MIT

 Contact

-For questions, please contact the project maintainer.
+- For questions, please contact the project maintainer.